NagiosEnterprises/ncpa/BUILDING.rst

 =================

 Building from most Linux distros is much less complicated than Windows.
-We have a couple helpful scripts that make it much easier.

-*We assume you have wget and git installed*
+We have a couple helpful scripts that make it much easier. *We will assume you have wget and git installed*

 To start, clone the repository in your directory::